pbayer/DiscreteEventsCompanion.jl/docs/src/actors.md

 ## Dynamical state machines

-Actors have functions describing their behaviors.
+Actors have functions describing their [behaviors](https://pbayer.github.io/YAActL.jl/dev/usage/#Behaviors).
 They can change those functions with `become`.
-Thus they assume another dynamical state and implement a state machine:
+Thus they assume a new state and act as state machines:

 ```julia
 function idle(s::Server, ::Arrive)